openvino-dev-samples/chatglm3.openvino/README.md

     - We only tried it on Intel devices, and we recommend using x86 architecture Intel devices, including but not limited to:
     - Intel CPU, including personal computer CPU and server CPU.
+    - Intel's integrated GPU.
+For example: Arc™ Series and Iris® Series.
     - Intel's discrete graphics card.
-For example: ARC A770 graphics card.
+For example: ARC™ A770 graphics card.